opscientia/coinstac/paper/paper.md

 # Features
 ``COINSTAC`` removes the barriers to collaborative analysis by:

-1. decentralizing analyses and computation
+1. Decentralizing analyses and computation

 * Each user performs analyses/pipelines/etc all on their own computers. bits and pieces of each users' output may be sent to a central compute node.
 Over a dozen local and decentralized computations/algorithms have been developed already with more coming.